-The Archaeology program at SMU is largely focused on the New World, with faculty research interests ranging from the earliest hunter-gatherers to complex societies across North, Middle, and South America.
-The program offers broad training in contemporary archaeological theory, method, and scientific application, and is strongly field-oriented, with current projects in various localities in the Americas.
+The Archaeology program at SMU is largely focused on the New World and on Environmental Archaeology, with faculty research interests ranging from the earliest hunter-gatherers to complex societies across North, Middle, and South America, and other parts of the world.
+The program offers broad training in contemporary archaeological theory, method, and scientific application, and is strongly field-oriented.